 Solemnity of Mary, Mother of God | Ecclesiastical Sewing (2019)

 New Year’s Greetings on this Festival Day.
-Many enjoy the day as the beginning of a New Year.
-But January 1st is also a Feast Day of the Solemnity of Mary, Mother of God as celebrated within Roman Rite of the Catholic Church, and other church bodies.
+Many enjoy the day as the beginning of the New Year.
+But January 1st is also a Feast Day of the Solemnity of Mary, Mother of God as celebrated within the Roman Rite of the Catholic Church, and other church bodies.
 January 1st also marks the date of the Circumcision of Christ within many church bodies.
 Today we enjoy a special guest post by Fr.
 Carlton Kelley of St. Andrew’s Church.

 It is difficult, if not impossible, to imagine a robust Christianity without the inclusion of Mary, Mother of our Lord as part of the church’s liturgical observances.
 These practices vary widely among the ecumenical family of churches but this variety, despite other significant theological differences in the Christian family, attests to the importance of Mary, Mother of God – as the Orthodox name her.

 Our knowledge of Mary comes from the composite picture painted of her in the four canonical Gospels.
 What emerges is a portrait of a young woman “full of grace and truth” who is called by God to a difficult vocation countermanding, as God does, all the traditions of her time concerning marriage and purity.
 We know that Mary and Joseph loved their son and, in so doing, were careful to teach him the ways of God.
 Jesus’ ministry cannot be imagined without the nurture his parents gave him but, most especially, Mary.

 Sacred Role of Mary and Honored Status in Christianity